hannorein/rebound/README.rst

 2. Rein & Spiegel (Monthly Notices of the Royal Astronomical Society, Volume 446, Issue 2, p.1424-1437) describe the versatile high order integrator IAS15 which is now part of REBOUND. http://adsabs.harvard.edu/abs/2015MNRAS.446.1424R

-3. Rein & Tamayo (submitted), WHFast: A fast and unbiased implementation of a symplectic Wisdom-Holman integrator for long term gravitational simulations
+3. Rein & Tamayo (Monthly Notices of the Royal Astronomical Society, in press) describe WHFast, the fast and unbiased implementation of a symplectic Wisdom-Holman integrator for long term gravitational simulations. http://arxiv.org/abs/1506.01084

 License